Generational Marketing: A Guide

 • Not in support of a social cause

-Moreover, they habitually prioritise their purchase decision.
-Therefore curating a product with genuine worth and good customer experience becomes essential as millennials shun impulsive buying.
+Moreover, they habitually prioritise their purchase decisions.
+Curating a product with genuine worth and good customer experience becomes essential as Millennials shun impulsive buying.

 Millennials give a lot of importance to social validation and trials.
-Therefore reviews, feedback, influencer and word of mouth marketing, product demonstrations, etc., play an essential role in shaping their purchase decisions.
+Therefore reviews, feedback, influencer marketing, and word of mouth play an essential role in shaping their purchase decisions.

-Besides, they look for cost savings, therefore offering deals, more extensive packaging, festive savings, etc., appeal to them greatly.
+Besides, they look for cost savings, therefore offering deals, more extensive packaging, festive savings, and BNPL options appeal to them greatly.
+Brands that engage authentically around social causes — sustainability, mental health, community — build deeper loyalty with this cohort than those that only push product messaging.

 Case Example – Apple

 Apple is a multinational tech company specialising in consumer electronics, software, and online services.
-With operation in 516 stores across 25 countries, the brand turns people into its fans through its smartness and creativity.
-Moreover, it is the most favourite brand of Millenials in the USA.
+The brand turns people into fans through its smartness and creativity, and it remains the most favourite technology brand among Millennials.

 Apple